 - In the DynamoDB console, choose the option next to the Music table and then choose Delete table.

-- In the confirmation dialog box, choose Delete.
+- In the confirmation dialog box, enter the text "delete" and choose Delete.